raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 --- task ---

 If you’re not happy with how the model is working, go back to the **Train** page (by clicking **Back to project** and then **Train**) and add more examples to all the training classes.
-Try varying your speed and pronunciation, or get other people to add samples in their voice...or doing funny voices yourself!
+Try varying your speed and pronunciation, or get other people to add samples in their voice...or do some funny voices yourself!

 --- /task ---